akadiving/Omedia-tasks/task-1/README.md

     * sudo apt update
     * sudo apt install apache2
     * sudo systemctl start apache2
+* Clone the repository and move the folder to this location /var/www/html/internship-task-1
 * On terminal, navigate to this location: cd /var/www/html/internship-task-1
 * On browser go to this URL: http://127.0.0.1/internship-task-1/register.php